 Children's Hospital Foundation Limited ("CHFL") was incorporated in Hong Kong on March 5, 2008 and granted charitable registration status in Hong Kong on May 9, 2008.
 CHFL was organized to record the financial activities of fundraising in greater China for the benefit of the Centre for International Child Health ("CICH").
 The CICH is a component of the Health Centre and operates to improve the lives and health of children today and in the future through advancing capacity and knowledge in child health globally.
 The Foundation and CHFL have an administrative services agreement whereby the Foundation provides administrative services to CHFL in order to support the carrying out of its purpose.
-No administration costs are charged by to CHFL by the Foundation.
-All assets of CHFL are now managed by the Foundation.
-CHFL continues to remain as a separate legal entity.
+No administration costs are charged to CHFL by the Foundation.
+All assets of CHFL are managed by the Foundation.
+CHFL remains a separate legal entity.
 Accordingly, the Foundation's financial statements exclude the financial position and operating results, including fundraising efforts realized through CHFL.

-The following is a summary of the financial position and results of operations and changes in net assets of CHFL:
+The following is a summary of CHFL's financial position as at March 31 and results of operations and changes in net assets for the year ended March 31:

-Financial position 2015 2014
+Financial position 2016 2015

-Total assets \$ 59 \$ 75
+Total assets \$ 39 \$ 59

 Total liabilities \$ - \$ -

-Unrestricted net assets 59 75
+Unrestricted net assets 39 59

-\$ 59 \$ 75
+\$ 39 \$ 59

-Results of operations and changes in net assets 2015 2014
+Results of operations and changes in net assets 2016 2015

-Revenue Expenses \$ 1 (17) \$ 1 (20)
+Revenue Expenses \$ 1 (21) \$ 1 (17)

-Deficiency of revenue over expenses (16) (19)
+Deficiency of revenue over expenses (20) (16)

-Net assets, beginning of year 75 94
+Net assets, beginning of year 59 75

-Net assets, end of year \$ 59 \$ 75
+Net assets, end of year \$ 39 \$ 59